renovatebot/renovate/lib/datasource/aws-machine-image/readme.md

 **Usage Example**

-An example how a regex manager could look like:
+Here's an example of using the regex manager:

 ```javascript
 module.exports = {